-This sets the optimal timings for items 2-4, depending on the memory modules that you are using.
-Default setting is [By SPD], which configures items 2-4 by reading the contents in the SPD (Serial Presence Detect) device.
+This sets the optimal SDRAM timings, depending on the memory modules that you are using.
+The default setting of [By SPD] automatically adjusts values in the CMOS chipset for maximum reliability and performance by reading the contents in the SPD (Serial Presence Detect) device.
 The EEPROM on the memory module stores critical parameter information about the module, such as memory type, size, speed, voltage interface, and module banks.
+[User Define] lets the user or BIOS set the SDRAM's parameters.
+To avoid data integrity issues, such as data loss and/or data corruption, set to its default setting of [By SPD].
 Configuration options: [User Define] [By SPD]